Mirages and Large TeV Halo-Pulsar Offsets from Cosmic Ray Propagation

-{\it Multiple sub-halos and large TeV halo-pulsar offsets---} In our simulations, we frequently detect multiple halo-like sources forming near a single accelerator.
-The underlying reason for having such multiple sources is that when the electrons diffuse along magnetic field lines, these magnetic field lines bend on scales comparable with the coherence length.
+{\it Multiple sub-halos and large TeV halo-pulsar offsets---} In our simulations, we frequently ``detect'' multiple halo-like sources forming near a single accelerator.
+The underlying reason for having such multiple sources is that when the electrons diffuse along magnetic field lines, the lines bend on scales comparable with the coherence length.
 When these bent field lines align roughly with our line of sight, a projection effect occurs, causing the electrons to accumulate along the line of sight and to produce a mirage source.

 The offsets observed in the data between TeV halo centroids and pulsars locations can also be attributed to this phenomenon of mirage sources.
-More precisely, if the primary halo that is closer to the pulsar happens to be dimmer than its adjacent halos, the main halo may become elusive, and might even drown in the background noise.
-As a result, the only detectable halo could be the brighter adjacent one, resulting in a surprizingly large apparent offset between the detected TeV halo and the location of its parent pulsar.
+More precisely, if the primary halo that is closer to the pulsar happens to be dimmer than its adjacent {ancillary} halos, the main halo may become elusive, and might even drown in the background noise.
+As a result, the only ``detectable'' halo could be the brighter adjacent one, resulting in a surprizingly large apparent offset between the detected TeV halo and the location of its parent pulsar.

-In paper II, we investigate how mirage source properties are influenced by the regular-to-turbulent magnetic field strength ratio.
-Provided that this ratio $B_{\rm r}/B_{\rm t}$ is $\lesssim 1$ (we explore up to 3, higher ratio is not realistic in the Galaxy), it does not significantly impact the properties of mirage sources.
+In paper II, we investigate how properties of a mirage source are influenced by the regular-to-turbulent magnetic field strength ratio.
+Provided that {the $B_{\rm r}/B_{\rm t}$ ratio} is $\lesssim 1$ (we explore up to 3, since a much higher ratio would not be realistic in the ISM), it does not significantly impact the properties of mirage sources.
 Therefore, in the following, we will not further discuss the impact of $B_{\rm r}/B_{\rm t}$.

-In \autoref{fig:3source}, the particles are injected at the center of each panel at (0,0), in two different realisations of the magnetic turbulence with $L_{\rm c}=40$\,pc, $B_{\rm r}=0$ and $B_{\rm t}= 3\,\mu$G. The distance of the pulsar is set to 250\,pc.
+In \autoref{fig:3source}, the particles are injected at the center of each panel at (0,0), in two different realisations of the magnetic turbulence with $L_{\rm c}=40$\,pc, $B_{\rm r}=0$ and $B_{\rm t}= 3\,\mu$G. {the colored points represent the best Gaussian fits of the three sources.} The distance of the pulsar is set to 250\,pc.
 The colors represent the gamma-ray emission from these sources, and the noise is not displayed.
 One can see that a source forms near the injection site in each panel (orange dot for its centroid).
-Along the filamentary magnetic field, we also detect two other sources with similar brightness (black and green dots).
+Along the filamentary magnetic field, we also ``detect'' two other sources with similar brightness (black and green dots).
 Therefore, a single large halo can be very filamentary and can potentially be identified as triple Gaussian sources lying along the filamentary structure.